 If you are resident outside Sweden, in an EEA country or in Switzerland (the EEA is the EU countries as well as Norway, Iceland and Liechtenstein), you must apply to the pension authority in the country where you reside.

-You should apply for the Swedish pension at least six months before you want your first monthly payment.
+You should apply for the Swedish pension at least six months before you want to receive your first monthly payment.
 More about pension when you move from or live outside Sweden